bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 ```
 Your index.html file should contain code similar to the one found [here](https://gist.github.com/TheBecky/76eaa40b43a82a900c82) (with your project’s Segment write key in line 10).
 Commit the changes.

-8.
 Go back to your website (refresh to make sure all changes have been loaded) and submit a travel recommendation form.
 ![](https://cloudup.com/cdWxA9BwOdr)

-Go back to your site’s debugger on the Segment’s dash.
+Go to your debugger on the Segment’s dash.
 You should be able to see the following 3 calls:

 ![](https://cloudup.com/c245KeijI5E)

-9.
-Bonus Step
+## 6. Bonus Step
 Wouldnt it be nice that the page call had the actual title of the page?
 To make that happen, simple replace `analytics.page()` in your index.html file (mine is in line 11) with  `analytics.page(document.title)`.

 your calls should now look like this: